SamMusch/Econometrics-Project/Causal/Causal Notes.md

 - Confidence interval = range that includes the true mean with __% probability
 - R^2 = % of change in DV accounted for by our IV
+  - Correct model spec is not necessarily the one with highest R^2, its the one which most closely reflects the relationship among the variables

 OLS properties